©2021 Greenwich Historical Society | All rights reserved

 Free admission to the public is available the first Wednesday of each month.

 Admission includes access to Museum Galleries, Special Exhibitions and guided tours of the Bush-Holley House.
-Please note that the Museum Galleries are temporarily closed during recovery efforts from Hurricane Ida.
+Please note that the Special Exhibitions Gallery is temporarily closed during recovery efforts from Hurricane Ida.

 We are not accepting group reservations at this time.